Wyoming Eviction Notice Template (4)

 Step 2 – Summons and Complaint

-To initiate the lawsuit in the case of an unresponsive tenant, the landlord will have to file a Complaint (Forcible Entry and Detainer) at the Circuit Court that has jurisdiction over the rental property.
-The court will issue a Summons which must be served on the tenant between three (3) and twelve (12) days before the trial date set by the judge.
-Service should be performed by the sheriff or a private process server (the landlord should check with the court clerk to find out the county’s requirements).
-The Summons will include the date of the trial and the cause of the Complaint.
+To evict a tenant, the landlord must file a Complaint (Forcible Entry and Detainer or “FED”) at the Circuit Court in the county where the rental property is located.
+The court will issue a Summons, which must be served on the tenant by the sheriff or a process server (the court clerk will provide the exact requirements).

 Step 3 – Tenant’s Answer (optional)